iwVerve/Mint/README.md

 # Mint

-Mint is a near-live room editor for GameMaker Studio 1.
+Mint is a live room editor for GameMaker Studio 1.
 It works by providing a set of assets that you import into your own project.

 ## Missing features